 Unless you had your procedure combined with a larger procedure like breast augmentation or reduction, there is little recovery after nipple/areola surgery.
 However, you might experience some swelling, redness, and tightness for a few days.
 The area will be bandaged to protect your incision sites.
 You can get back to most regular activities right away, but you may want to hold off on more strenuous activity to avoid excess swelling.

 After lingering swelling has diminished, you can enjoy the final results of your nipple/areola surgery.
 Patients report feeling more confident with the new size, shape, and symmetry of their nipples.
 The results of nipple/areola surgery are permanent.

 To learn more about your nipple/areola at Pacific Center Plastic Surgery, contact our office and schedule your consultation.
-Dr. Nichter and Dr. Horowitz are experts in breast and nipple/areola procedures and can help you choose the right techniques for your concerns and goals.
+Dr. Nichter, Dr. Horowitz, Dr. Champion, and Dr. Paydar are experts in breast and nipple/areola procedures and can help you choose the right techniques for your concerns and goals.